Network Security Auditing Tools

 Host-based analysis.
 So port 80 is open, and the banner says it's Apache 2.0.45, but now you must answer further question: What binary program has that port open, what shared libraries is it using, and what other files, sockets, and pipes does that process have open?
 And should I have complete confidence in all of this?

-lsof answers your questions on UNIX-like systems (commercial UNIX, BSD, Linux, Mac OS X).
+lsof answers your questions on UNIX-like systems (commercial UNIX, BSD, Linux, macOS).
 Either find lsof already included in your OS, or add it.

 If you're stuck with Windows, try